bagaskarapd/Attack-Simulation/README.md

 </ul>

 # Simulation
-<p>In the simulation, I used Kali Linux as the attacker machine and Windows 10 as the victim, both running inside VirtualBox.
-The Windows machine was configured with Sysmon to monitor detailed system-level events like process creation, network connections, and command-line executions.
-These logs were ingested into Splunk, a powerful SIEM tool, to allow real-time searching and investigation of suspicious activities.</p>
+<p>To set up the lab, I used VirtualBox to run two virtual machines: Kali Linux (as the attacker) and Windows 10 (as the target).
+Both VMs were configured to use an "Internal Network" mode in VirtualBox to ensure isolated communication within the same virtual network.
+This configuration prevents interaction with the outside internet while allowing both machines to communicate securely.</p>

 <p align="center">
     <img src="https://github.com/bagaskarapd/Attack-Simulation/blob/main/Screenshots/%F0%9F%9B%A1%EF%B8%8F%20Home%20Lab%20Attack%20Simulation%20&%20Telemetry%20Generation%20-%20visual%20selection.png?raw=true">
 </p>

-<p>The attack process begins with reconnaissance using Nmap to identify open ports and available services on the Windows machine.</p>
+<p>To ensure stable communication and easier referencing, each virtual machine was assigned a static IP address.
+Kali Linux was configured with an IP address such as 192.168.56.100, while Windows 10 was assigned 192.168.56.110.
+These IPs fall within the same subnet and enable consistent access throughout the simulation.
+This setup ensures that tools like Nmap and Metasploit can reliably interact with the Windows VM during reconnaissance and exploitation.</p>

+<p>The simulation begins with reconnaissance.
+Using Kali Linux, I performed a network scan with Nmap to discover open ports and services on the Windows target.
+This scan revealed active services, including the Remote Desktop Protocol (RDP) port 3389.
+With this information, I moved on to crafting a simple reverse shell payload using msfvenom.
+The payload was configured to connect back to the Kali machine’s static IP, allowing full control of the victim upon execution.</p>
 <p align="center">
     <img src="https://github.com/bagaskarapd/Attack-Simulation/blob/main/Screenshots/%F0%9F%9B%A1%EF%B8%8F%20Home%20Lab%20Attack%20Simulation%20&%20Telemetry%20Generation%20-%20visual%20selection.png?raw=true">
 </p>